numtide/treefmt/README.md

 - gofmt for Golang
 - Prettier for JavaScript/HTML/CSS

-Find the full list of supported formatters [here](https://treefmt.com/configure.html#supported-formatters).
+You can find information on supported formatters [here](https://treefmt.com/latest/getting-started/configure/#supported-formatters).

 ## IDE Integration